Color, 1976, 91 mins. 7 secs.

 Poorly served for years via washed-out, horrendously cropped transfers (including a prior cheapie edition on DVD), Grizzly finally got its due in 2006 courtesy of Media Blasters in a two-disc(!) special edition.
 The original widescreen dimensions are finally preserved (though Girdler rarely makes inventive use of the framing), and viewers only familiar with TV prints will enjoy all the extra nastiness on display.
 (Even stronger footage was reportedly shot for international markets but has yet to surface on home video, if it even exists.)
 The feature includes a commentary track with producer/writer David Sheldon and actress Joan McCall, both of whom seem to recall the film very well and talk about the contributions of everyone involved in affectionate detail.
 The commentary tends to veer all over the place at times, but the stories contained within are worth hearing.
 The other major extras include a lackluster early '80s video trailer, a much better behind-the-scenes featurette prepared for the film's theatrical release (complete with priceless Girdler interview footage), and a new featurette ("Jaws with Claws") with Sheldon, McCall, Prine, and co-producer/writer Harvey Flaxman running through the film's history from origin to release with a focus on Girdler and the film's remarkable distribution tales.
 In addition to the two featurettes, the second disc also houses a photo gallery, video footage of an L.A. theatrical revival, some fun radio spots, and promos for other Shriek Show horror releases.

 Nine years later, Scorpion Releasing issued the film on Blu-ray as an exclusive, limited 3,000-unit edition via Screen Archives (though a DVD reissue for the general public is also available through them via Kino Lorber).
 As with their edition of Spasmo, the Blu-ray features both a raw HD scan (with plentiful grain, some fluctuations in a handful of darker scenes, and a pretty gritty, harsh overall veneer) and a "filtered" option softening out the grain, though it doesn't go into extreme waxy territory either.
 Your mileage may vary so try 'em both, but also be advised that the film was also shot with an odd visual approach in some shots with large areas of the frame going out of focus or, in the case of a handful of medium shots, losing focus a bit altogether (such as the first afternoon scene in the park office).
-The frame grabs in this review are from the unfiltered version, but you can see the same shots from the filtered one by clicking here, here, here, here, and here.
 The English audio can be played with a DTS-HD MA 5.1 mix or an alternate music and effects track.
 The only extra ported over from the prior release is the "Jaws with Claws" featurette, while the rest of the bonus material consists of the (real) theatrical trailer, a lively "Katarina's Fun Facts" segment with hostess Katarina Leigh Waters fending off a big teddy bear and sharing facts about the cast and crew, and a 12-minute Q&A at the New Beverly in Los Angeles with Prine and Sheldon swapping stories about shooting their beloved fur fest.